readyplayerme/rpm-blender-deform-test/README.md

 This tool can be used to test animations on skinned avatars in Blender.

-For more info see the [Deformation Test Tool documentation](https://www.notion.so/wolf3d/Deformation-Test-Tool-6f27bf8f69724289932359a9261b58b1)

 ## Install
 This repo can be installed either as a Blender add-on, or through PIP.